This guide sets out what to expect for your exams. It is updated each assessment period, and was last updated for Semester 1 exams, 2022/23.

 Once the exam has started

 You should attempt your exam at the time it is scheduled if you feel able and well enough to do so.
+(Please follow the guidance for what to do if you think you may have Covid).

 If you feel unable to attempt your exam(s) and it has already started, you will need to submit an Individual Mitigating Circumstances (IMC) claim for the missed exam(s) by the IMC deadline.